MHickey2/EssenChelle-Oils/README.md

 ### Django Framework    <a name="djangoframework"></a>

 I used the Resources and Lessons within the Building an E-Commerce Module to get familiar with the concepts involved in building an Ecommerce site.
-In particular I did the walkthroughs for 'Boutique Ado' and I covered the E-Commerce Apllication types, Introduction to Search Engine Optimization and Web Marketing Modules.
+In particular I did the walkthroughs for 'Boutique Ado' and I covered the E-Commerce Application types, Introduction to Search Engine Optimization and Web Marketing Modules.
 I also referred back to my previous project and the 'I think therefore I blog' walkthrough.
 I also referred to the Django documentation for the occasional query.

 <br>